prb28/m68k-instructions-documentation/movep.md

 The `MOVEP` operation moves data between a data register and a byte-oriented memory mapped peripheral.
-The data is moved between the specified data register and *alternate bytes* within the peripheralís address space, starting at the location specified and incrementing by two.
+The data is moved between the specified data register and *alternate bytes* within the peripheral's address space, starting at the location specified and incrementing by two.
 This instruction is designed to be used in conjunction with 8-bit peripherals connected to the 68000's 16-bit data bus.
 The high-order byte of the data register is transferred